daveades/daveades/README.md

 ## Hi there 👋, I'm David!

-🔧 **Embedded Systems Engineer**
+🔧 **Embedded Systems Engineer** </br>
 💻 **Software Tester**
-💼 Passionate **Software Engineer** | Electronics & Hardware Enthusiast | **IoT Developer**

 ### About Me

 I'm a tech enthusiast with a strong passion for both **hardware** and **software**.
-Currently, I'm an Embedded Systems Intern at Nithub, where I work closely with **PCBs (Printed Circuit Boards)**, focusing on designing and implementing circuits for various applications, including embedded systems and IoT projects.
+Currently, I'm an Embedded Systems Intern at Nithub, where I work closely with **Development Boards** and **PCBs (Printed Circuit Boards)**, focusing on designing and implementing circuits for various applications, including embedded systems and IoT projects.
 I also work as a Software Tester at Daijobu, a web3 company, where I ensure the quality and functionality of cutting-edge blockchain solutions.

 ### Tech Stack

-- **Programming Languages**: Python, C, JavaScript, HTML, CSS
+- **Programming Languages**: Python, C, C++,
 - **Hardware**: PCBs, Development Boards, Embedded Systems, IoT Devices
 - **Other Skills**: Software Testing, Automation, Web3 Technologies